 "The threat of these cuts has already forced the Navy to cancel the deployment, or delay the repair of certain aircraft carriers.
 One that's currently being built might not get finished," he warned.

 The $85 billion across-the-board budget cuts are due to begin on Friday, and might eventually force the government to scale back on a host of services such as air traffic control, law enforcement and food safety inspections.

 "These cuts are wrong.
-They are not smart.
-They're not fair.
+They are not smart, they're not fair.
 They are a self-inflicted wound that doesn't have to happen," he told workers in Newport News, Virginia.

-In a move criticized by Republicans as a dangerous political stunt, the U.S. Immigration and Customs Enforcement agency released several hundred detained illegal immigrants in order to save money in preparation for the cuts.
+In a move that was criticized by Republicans as a dangerous political stunt, the U.S. Immigration and Customs Enforcement agency released several hundred detained illegal immigrants in order to save money in preparation for the cuts.